victorlaiyeeteng/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+## Friends

+#### Constraints:
+* Each friend must have a unique name and email, while a unique phone number is not necessary (e.g. siblings sharing the same home number).
+* Friend's names are case insensitive (e.g. John and john are the same name).
+* Friend's names can only contain alphanumeric characters and spaces.
+  * No special characters like `/` or `-` are allowed.
+  * It cannot consist of only numbers.

 ### Adding a person: `add-friend`

 Adds a person to the friends list.

-Constraints:
-* Each friend must have a unique name and email, while a unique phone number is not necessary (e.g. siblings sharing the same home number).
-* Friend's names are case insensitive (e.g. John and john are the same name).

-Format: `add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+Format: `add-friend n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]`

 Examples:
 * `add-friend n/John Doe p/98321234 e/johnd@example.com a/Thomson Avenue`